keptn/keptn.github.io/content/docs/0.8.x/reference/cli/_index.md

 ### Install bash-completion for MacOS

-Note: As mentioned, these instructions assume you use Bash 4.1+, which means you will install bash-completion v2 (in contrast to Bash 3.2 and bash-completion v1, in which case Keptn CLI completion won't work).
+**Note**: As mentioned, these instructions assume you use Bash 4.1+, which means you will install bash-completion v2 (in contrast to Bash 3.2 and bash-completion v1, in which case Keptn CLI completion won't work).

 You can test if you have bash-completion v2 already installed with `type _init_completion`.
 If not, you can install it with Homebrew: